 4.3.1 The finalized landscape works plan was submitted by the Contractor in October 2008.
 According to the preliminary report, there are about 90% of trees where planted on site as stipulated in the EIA.
 However, more than 70% of trees are death.
 The Engineer has urged the Contractor to remove and replant all death trees on site.
-As there is no progress regarding on tree planting on site during the reporting month, the landscape and visual site audit will only be carried out when replant is completed.
+Death tree replacement planting was carried out by the Contractor in December 2008, the bi-monthly Landscape and Visual site audit was carried out during the reporting month.